capitalone/json-syntax/README.md

  * It makes it trivial to extend the library with your own rules
     * Actions and Rules are simply functions
     * Encoders and decoders can be pickled
- * The library has no dependencies of its own
+ * The library has no dependencies of its own on python 3.7+
     * It does not actually read or write JSON

 ### Supported types